 As mentioned, the cost of living in Granada is fairly low.
-Importantly, your money will go further, meaning you’ll have plenty left over for things like eating out and travelling.
+Importantly, your money will go further, meaning you’ll have plenty left over for things like eating out and traveling.

 6. Getting around is easy

-The city centre is pedestrian-friendly and most of the road traffic consists of small public buses.
+The city center is pedestrian-friendly, and most of the road traffic consists of small public buses.
 There are also connections to surrounding towns and rail links across Spain.
-If you live centrally, you probably won’t need a car.
+If you live centrally, you probably won’t drive a lot or even won’t need a car.

 The cons of living in Granada

 For many, the bureaucracy found in mainland European countries can be a shock to the system, and Granada is no different.
 Getting anything from a permit to household repairs can take a long time.
 If you are stuck, you can always hire a gestor to help with paperwork.

 Once you settle into the more relaxed way of life, you’ll gradually accept this.